The Most Popular Digital Collections Artifacts of 2020

 This 1914 Touring Car is one of several Model T cars given to naturalist John Burroughs by his friend Henry Ford.
 Ford Motor Company experienced a milestone year in 1914.
 The automaker fully implemented the moving assembly line at its Highland Park plant, and it introduced the Five Dollar Day profit-sharing plan for its employees.

 Bruce McLaren and Chris Amon won the 1966 24 Hours of Le Mans in the #2 Ford GT40 Mark II.
 Ford swept the podium that year with first, second, and third places.
-The company attempted a dramatic three-way tie but, because they started farther back in the grid, McLaren and Amon technically covered more distance in the French endurance race.
+The company attempted a dramatic three-way tie but, because McLaren and Amon started farther back in the grid, they technically covered more distance in the French endurance race.